petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 Customers can use RHUI as the main update source for Azure Hybrid Benefit for PAYG RHEL VMs without attaching subscriptions.
 Customers who choose the RHUI option are responsible for ensuring RHEL subscription compliance.

-Customers who choose either Red Hat Satellite Server or Red Hat Subscription Manager should remove the RHUI configuration and then attach a cloud-access-enabled RHEL subscription to Azure Hybrid Benefit for PAYG RHEL VMs.
+Customers using either Red Hat Satellite Server or Red Hat Subscription Manager should remove the RHUI configuration and attach a cloud-access-enabled RHEL subscription to Azure Hybrid Benefit for PAYG RHEL VMs.

 For more information about Red Hat subscription compliance, software updates, and sources for Azure Hybrid Benefit for PAYG RHEL VMs, see the [Red Hat article about using RHEL subscriptions with Azure Hybrid Benefit](https://access.redhat.com/articles/5419341).